 We remember to turn off so many things before we go out on vacation, but often our WiFi router isn’t one of them.

-When it comes to maximizing your home network security, powering down the network when you’re not home is a best practice.
+When it comes to maximizing your home network security, powering down the network when you’re not home isn’t a bad idea at all.

 You have to remember how many devices we usually connect to our home network, which are not only at risk if your network gets hacked, but also each pose their own risk as an entry point for attack.